PandemicPreventionInstitute/ppi-peer/README.md

 ## Running Tests locally
 PEER utilizes Jest to run tests.
 The tests are all located in the `src/tests` folder.
 In order to run them, from your terminal window, run `yarn test:jest`.
 This will run all the tests in all files in the folder and tell you if they Pass or Fail, as well as spit out metrics like the number of lines covered and number of functions in each component that is tested.

+## Precommit Hooks
+Precommit hooks are handled using [husky](https://typicode.github.io/husky/#/).
+It is included in `package.json` and will install and setup on initial `yarn install` for the PEER project.
+When committing changes into a branch, a pre-commit hook will run that will run a linter, as well as tests.
+The pre-commit hook commands are available in `./husky/pre-commit`.
+The current commands that run on commit are `yarn lint` and `yarn test:jest`.

 ## Build and Deploy
 In order to build a deployable bundle of html, css, and the compiled javascript, run `yarn build`.
 This will generate a `/build` folder in your project that has the compiled project ready to be deployed to cloud environment.